RACER Buyer's Guide

 Where Can I Find Information About RACER Properties?

-- RACER’s website lists all of its Properties that are available for sale or lease.
+- RACER’s website lists all of its Properties that are available for sale.

 - Your purchase also will generally include whatever personal property (e.g., machinery, equipment and fixtures) remains at the Property at the time of the execution of a Purchase and Sale Agreement.